 For this project, we recommend a standard polyester zipper over metal for a couple of reasons.
-The polyester zippers come into the widest selection of colors, and this zipper is designed to be a focus on the pouch, popping out against the fabric in a fun coordinating hue.
+The polyester zippers come in the widest selection of colors, and this zipper is designed to be a highlight of the pouch, popping out against the fabric in a fun coordinating hue.
 Also, for the smoothest fit, it’s best to cut the zipper to the exact size needed.
 Polyester zips are much easier to cut to length.
 We give you all the steps below for measuring, cutting, and wrapping the ends with tiny tabs.

-Since each pouch is made from just two quilting weight cottons, a layer of fusible fleece provides a bit of body.
-You could use a heavier substrate, but if you do, consider switching from the fleece to a lightweight interfacing.
+Since each pouch is made from just two quilting weight cottons, a layer of Fusible fleece provides a bit of body.
+You could use a heavier substrate for your main panels, but if you do, consider switching from the fleece to a lightweight interfacing.

 Quick and simple, and with color to last for days, these pouches are a great gift idea.
 Slip a treat or gift card inside to sweeten the deal.